Alphabet’s Jigsaw expands AI-powered toxic comment detection technology to Spanish

-Alphabet’s in-house incubator Jigsaw has revealed that they’re opening up their artificial intelligence (AI)-powered abuse-detection technology to more languages, starting with Spanish.
+Alphabet’s in-house incubator, Jigsaw, has revealed that it is opening up its artificial intelligence (AI)-powered abuse-detection technology to more languages, starting with Spanish.

-Anyone who has spent any time reading the comments section on websites will know all too well that they are often not pleasant places, with abuse and trolling comments commonplace.
-And that is why Google’s Counter Abuse Technology team collaborated with its sister company Jigsaw last year to launch Perspective, an API for publishers to use on their platforms that automatically detects toxic comments.
-“Toxic” is defined as: “…a rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion.”
+Anyone who has spent time reading the comments section on websites will know all too well that they can be unpleasant places, with abuse and trolling comments commonplace.
+That is why Google’s Counter Abuse Technology team collaborated with Jigsaw last year to launch Perspective, an API for publishers to use on their platforms that automatically detects toxic comments.
+“Toxic” is defined as: “… a rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion.”

-Perspective kicked off last year in English starting with the New York Times, and it later expanded to others including the Guardian, the Economist, and Wikipedia.
-Now, Jigsaw said that it’s working with Spanish-language newspaper EL PAÍS to “improve conversations” on its website, too.
+Perspective kicked off last year in English starting with the New York Times, and it later expanded to others, including the Guardian, the Economist, and Wikipedia.
+Now, Jigsaw said it’s working with Spanish-language newspaper El País to “improve conversations” on its website.

 “This represents the first time that Perspective, technology that uses machine learning to spot abuse, is being used to analyze comments in Spanish,” Jigsaw’s Marie Pellat and Patricia Georgiou wrote in a blog post.

-In the coming months, Jigsaw said that it will open up Perspective’s Spanish-language machine learning smarts to developers to “use and experiment with,” while over the next year it said that it plans to expand Perspective to cover additional languages.
+Jigsaw said in the coming months it will open up Perspective’s Spanish-language machine learning smarts to developers to “use and experiment with,” while over the next year it plans to expand Perspective to cover additional languages.

 Spot abuse